Three Kingdoms: Wu

 Sun Quan's long reign is regarded as a time of plenty for his southern state.
 Migrations from the north and the settlement of the Shanyue increased manpower for agriculture, especially along the lower reaches of the Yangtze and in Kuaiji Commandery along the southern shore of Hangzhou Bay.
 River transport blossomed, with the construction of the Zhedong and Jiangnan canals.
 Trade with Shu flourished, with a huge influx of Shu cotton and the development of celadon and metal industries.
-Sea journeys were made to Liaodong and the island of Taiwan.
-In the south, Wu merchants reached Linyi (Southern Vietnam) and Funan Kingdom.
+Sea journeys were made to Liaodong and the island of Yizhou (probably modern Ryukyus or Taiwan).
+In the south, Wu merchants reached Linyi (southern Vietnam) and Funan Kingdom.
 As the economy prospered, so too did the arts and culture.
 In the Yangtze delta, the first Buddhist influences reached the south from Luoyang.

 The Eastern Wu era was a formative period in Vietnamese history.
 A Jiaozhou (modern Vietnam and Guangzhou) prefect, Shi Xie, ruled Vietnam as an autonomous warlord for forty years and was posthumously deified by later Vietnamese emperors.
 Shi Xie pledged loyalty to Eastern Wu.
 Originally satisfied with Eastern Wu's rule, the Vietnamese opposed Shi Hui's rebellion against Eastern Wu and attacked him for it.
 However, when the Wu general Lü Dai betrayed Shi Hui and executed the entire Shi family, the Vietnamese became greatly upset.
 In 248, the people of Jiaozhi and Jiuzhen commanderies rebelled.
 Eastern Wu sent Lu Yin to deal with the rebels.
 He managed to pacify the rebels with a combination of threats and persuasion.
 However the rebels regrouped under the leadership of Lady Triệu in Jiuzhen and renewed the rebellion with a march on Jiaozhi.
 After several months of warfare she was defeated and committed suicide.